 Tampa attorney Armando Edmiston explains what to do and how to file a claim

 Nobody imagines their loved one will be a victim of nursing home abuse and neglect.
-Unfortunately, abuse and neglect often occur in nursing homes and results in serious medical conditions, such as sepsis and bedsores.
+Unfortunately, abuse and neglect often occurs in nursing homes and results in serious medical conditions, such as sepsis and bedsores.
 Worst of all, you might not even be able to visit your loved one in a nursing home, due to COVID-19 restrictions in place at many nursing homes.
 This has left many families wondering what they can do to protect their loved ones from elder abuse.

 Our trusted Tampa nursing home abuse attorneys at Armando Personal Injury Law can help your family every step of the way.
 We understand how the legal system works in Florida, and we’re familiar with the state and federal laws governing nursing home neglect and abuse.

 4 ways to protect your loved ones when in-person visits aren’t allowed

 One of the most effective strategies for preventing elderly abuse is making regular in-person visits, but that’s not always a possibility.
 Sometimes, such as during the Coronavirus COVID-19 pandemic, families are not permitted to visit nursing homes, assisted living facilities and other long-term care facilities.

 There are still measures you can take, even during social distancing, to ensure your family members’ safety.
 It starts with knowing your rights—and being proactive about exercising them if you think your loved one is a victim of nursing home abuse or neglect.

 Not physically able to visit a loved one who lives in a nursing home?
 Use these simple strategies to protect your family member from elder abuse, or to secure documentation if you suspect that abuse is already occurring.

 - Set up a weekly call with your family member’s registered nurse.